Last Updated on 5th October 2021 by WRC-Admin1

-The Genealogist.NZ site is a new build on the WP Jumpstart theme base.
+The Genealogist.NZ site is a redesign using Generatepress as the theme base.
 Created for a West Coast provider of genealogy services, specialising in ancestry research, genetic genealogy and family tree research.

 Genealogical research is a complex process that uses historical records and sometimes genetic analysis to demonstrate kinship.
 Reliable conclusions are based on the quality of sources, ideally original records, the information within those sources, ideally primary or firsthand information, and the evidence that can be drawn, directly or indirectly, from that information.
 In many instances, a NZ genealogist for hire must skillfully assemble indirect or circumstantial evidence to build a case for identity and kinship.
 All evidence and conclusions, together with the documentation that supports them, is then assembled to create a comprehensive genealogy or family history.

 Genealogists begin their research by collecting family documents and stories.
 This creates a foundation for documentary research, which involves examining and evaluating historical records for evidence about ancestors and other relatives, their kinship ties, and the events that occurred in their lives.
 As a rule, genealogists begin with the present and work backward in time.
 Historical, social, and family context is essential to achieving correct identification of individuals and relationships.
 Source citation is also important when conducting genealogical research.
 To keep track of collected material, family group sheets and pedigree charts are used.
 Formerly handwritten, these can now be generated by genealogical software.